Shadowsith/litepad/README.md

 ---

 ## Requirements
-This application requires only php installed on your webspace or server.<br>
+lpad requires only **PHP** installed on your webserver.<br>
-Bootstrap and the jQuery Framework are included by default.
+Bootstrap, jQuery and all other libraries are included by default.
+See below for more information.

 ## Features
 This application is under active development and needs some time for the first release version

 ### Impmented
-* Mobile device support by default
+* Mobile and Desktop support
-* Create/open notes
+* Create/save/open notes
 * Markdown support and viewer
+* Switches dynamically between desktop buttons and app menu if browser window is to small
+* lines for texteditor

 ### Upcoming features
 * Printing the markdown layout
 * Security features
 * simple php configuration file
-* markdown helper (Buttons for bold text etc.)
 * notifications if files have saved/load/print successful

 ### In later versions